AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Use configuration files to manage pipelines.md

     -   The input plug-ins can listen to only the ports from 8000 to 9000 on the node where the Logstash process is running.
     -   If you want to define a plug-in, driver, or file in the input part, perform the following steps: Click **Show Third-party Libraries**.
 In the **Third-party Libraries** dialog box, click **Upload**.
 Then, upload files as prompted.
 For more information, see [Configure third-party libraries](/intl.en-US/Logstash/Cluster configuration/Configure third-party libraries.md). |
     |`filter`|Specifies the plug-in that is used to filter input data.
 For more information about supported plug-ins, see [Filter plugins](https://www.elastic.co/guide/en/logstash/7.4/filter-plugins.html).|
     |`output`|Specifies the output data source.
 For more information about supported data source types, see [Output plugins](https://www.elastic.co/guide/en/logstash/7.4/output-plugins.html).
 The `file_extend` parameter in the output part is used to enable the pipeline configuration debugging feature.
 You can use the `path` field to specify the path that stores debug logs.
-For more information, see [t1898579.md\#]().
+For more information, see [Use the pipeline configuration debugging feature](/intl.en-US/Logstash/Pipeline task management/Use the pipeline configuration debugging feature.md).

 **Note:** By default, the `path` field is set to a system-specified path.
 We recommend that you do not change it.
 You can click **Start Configuration Debug** to obtain the `path`. |